Domestic Assault Lawyer

 An assault between current or former intimate partners, such as common-law partners, spouses, or dating partners, is referred to as domestic assault.

 The Criminal Code of Canada does not provide a different charge of “domestic assault.”
 This means that domestic assault charges are laid under sections of the Criminal Code covering assault charges, including S. 265, S. 266, and S. 268.
 However, the criminal justice system treats domestic assault charges differently than other types of assaults at every stage of criminal proceedings.
 For example, Courts set stringent bail conditions, including a no-contact order that prevents the accused from contacting their loved ones.

 With such an aggressive and zero-tolerance approach to domestic assault charges from the police and the Crown, accused persons should retain a lawyer soon as the allegations are made.
-A domestic assault lawyer such as Antar Kahlon understands the complexities of such charges and the challenges they present.
-He’ll protect your rights, fight for you to get released without overly strict bail conditions and develop a defence strategy that attains the best possible results as per the charges against you.
+A domestic lawyer understands the complexities of domestic violence charges and the challenges they present.
+A criminal defence lawyer will protect your rights, fight for you to get released without overly strict bail conditions and develop a defence strategy that attains the best possible results including avoiding a criminal record.

 Types of Domestic Assaults

 Domestic aggravated assault, otherwise referred to as assault level III, is the most serious category of domestic violence offences.
 According to section 268 of the Criminal Code, everyone commits an aggravated assault who wounds, maims, disfigures, or endangers the life of the complainant.

 As domestic aggravated assault involves extreme violence and severe injuries such as broken bones, major cuts, severe burns, or excision of body parts, it carries devastating penalties and can only be prosecuted as an indictable offence.
 The charge carries a maximum jail sentence of 14 years.
 As most of these charges will likely proceed to trial, it is important to immediately seek legal advice from a domestic violence lawyer.